LelsersLasers/Poster/README.md

 - Visual clarity to collapsed navbar?
 - Dynamic? (does it work on mobile?)
+- Index page
+    - Keep pulling in posts until screen is full
 - Post page
-    - Hide comment form until clicked for non-post